 - Sugar and highly processed carbohydrates – sweets, soda, and pastries

-Of course, you know that a calorie deficit is required to lose weight.
+Of course, you must be in a calorie deficit to lose weight.
 But endomorphs have a harder time finding the right calorie balance.

 Often endomorphs undereat in effort to lose stubborn weight.
-Over time this results in metabolic damage and hormone imbalances which make you crave foods and store more fat.
+But chronic calorie restriction results in metabolic damage and hormone imbalances.

-After you find your calorie target, the next aspect of the endomorph diet plan is macronutrient ratios.
-Specifically carbs and fat.
+After you find your calorie target, the next aspect of the endomorph meal plan is macronutrient ratios – specifically carbs and fat.

 Usually endomorphs have a complex relationship with carbs.
-Your body tells you to eat them, but when you do, it seems like you gain fat.
+Your body tells you to eat them, but when you do, it seems like you gain weight.

 As a result, endomorphs sometimes turn to extreme low carb diets like keto.
-While a ketogenic diet can work in the short term, it’s hard to sustain and has other drawbacks.
+While it can work in the short term, there are drawbacks to the ketogenic diet.

-A better solution is alternating your carb intake to improve your body’s ability to burn fat for fuel.
-Also known as carb cycling.
+A better solution is carb cycling.
+In other words, alternating your carb intake to improve your body’s ability to burn fat for fuel.

 To explain, consider your metabolism as flexible.
 Like a hybrid car that can run on gas or electricity, your body can run on carbs or fat.
 Carb cycling is simply a tool to increase this metabolic flexibility.